At a glance

 We cannot make people feel we have an ethical culture if the way we act around here is not ethical.
 In such circumstances the more that ethics is talked about, the more damage is potentially done, as people will become more cynical and less trusting.

 In business, we have moved from ethics as a taboo to ethics as an important element of trust and market sustenance.
 Now we have to focus on cultivating an ethical culture.

-Dr Eva Tsahuridu is CPA Australia’s policy adviser, professional standards and governance.
+Dr Eva Tsahuridu is CPA Australia’s former policy adviser, professional standards and governance.